popjelev/ipxe_with_menu/README.md

 ```

 ## Upload
-Copy all the files in TFTP server boot/ folder.
+Upload `undionly.kpxe` along with the other files to the TFTP server in boot/ folder. `boot.ipxe` is not required anymore as it's embedded into `undionly.kpxe` but for your convenience it's better to have it on the server.

 ## Setup DHCP server
 You need to add `Next Server` to be your `TFTP IP Address`.
 You'll also need to set `Boot File Name` to be `boot/undionly.kpxe`.